Tysuiku/HoloLyfe/README.md

 # HoloLyfe

 This project will be a clone of Hololives main website.
-(But with small bias on vtubers of my liking :D)
+(But with small bias on vtubers of my liking :D) This is a for fun project I all works and content belong to each individual vtuber and this is a non profit project.

 ## Screenshots